Reviewed by Daniel Mirkovic

 As the name suggests, premises liability insurance protects you against lawsuits arising from injuries sustained by visitors to your home.
-Common examples here include neighbours who slip and fall on your icy porch, or your dog biting the mailman.
+Common examples here include neighbours who slip and fall on your icy porch, or trip on a broken step.
 Legally speaking, you owe a ‘duty of care’ to everyone who sets foot on your premises.
 The extent of this care depends upon your province/territory and the classification of the individual, but essentially, you’re required to take reasonable steps to ensure that nobody is hurt on your premises.
 If you’re found to be negligent in this regard and the injured party decides to sue you, premises liability insurance will respond to any covered losses.

 Once you’re living alone and are considered legally responsible for your actions, it’s worth thinking about liability insurance.
 Homeowners, especially, should consider the risks associated with their property and the requirements the law places upon them to ensure that the premises is safe.
 Even renters should consider liability insurance, as their landlord’s insurance offers no protection for their personal actions.
 So, if you’re renting a unit and a visitor trips and injures themselves, you may be liable in the event they decide to sue.

 The costs of a liability claim can be overwhelming for the average person, often reaching hundreds of thousands of dollars.
 And remember, the size of the claim isn’t necessarily limited to just medical fees; the plaintiff may seek damages for income lost as a result of injuries or damage sustained through your negligence.

 For this reason, it’s vital to protect your liability.
-Many home insurance providers will include liability coverage in their policies.
-Square One goes one step further by allowing you to customize your coverage and select a deductible that you’re comfortable with.
+Most home insurance providers will include liability coverage in their policies.
+This coverage is typically not subject to a policy deductible.
+At Square One, you customize your coverage by selecting a limit that you’re comfortable with.
 In fact, you can get a personalized quote online in only 5 minutes.